aarishasifkhan/aarish47/README.md

 ---

 ### Get in Touch:
 Feel free to reach out for collaborations or discussions about software development, machine learning, or anything tech-related.
 I'm always up for a conversation!
+Here is my Email address: aarishk1429@gmail.com

 ---